omkz/pasr/README.md

 ## License

-Waroong is open source under the MIT license.
+Pasr is open source under the MIT license.
 See [LICENSE](LICENSE) for details.